Submissions

 A brief explanation of the significance and implications of the work reported.

-5. References.
-Must be used Reference Tools (Mendeley, EndNote, Zotero, etc).
-Expect a minimum of 15 references last 10 years primarily with a minimum of 70% to journal papers.
+Must use Reference Manager Tools (Mendeley, EndNote, Zotero, etc).
+Expect a minimum of 20 references from the last 10 years, primarily with a minimum of 80% to international journal papers.

 Privacy Statement